-Updated in 2018, this policy forms part of Telefonica's strategy to design a digital experience based on trust.
+This policy forms part of Telefonica's strategy to design a digital experience based on trust.

-Aware of the importance of deserving the trust of our customers and/or users and, generally speaking, of our stakeholders, this policy guarantees the lawfulness of the processing of their data by Telefónica.
+Aware of the importance of deserving the trust of our customers and/or users and, generally speaking, of our stakeholders, this policy quarantees the lawfulness of the processing of their data by Telefónica.